luxinflore/luxinflore.github.io/index.md

   <p>
     I'm a product thinker and creative who cares about how people and animals live, feel, and make decisions.
-I build across software and hardware with a deep commitment to empathizing with users so that I can develop products that are beautiful, effortless, and enjoyable.
+I build across software and hardware with a deep commitment to empathizing with users to develop products that are effortless, beautiful, and enjoyable.
   </p>
 </div>